sugar-glider27/hawaii-google-maps-analysis/README.md

 **P-value:** < 0.0001

-**Conclusion:** At a significance level of 0.05, we reject the null hypothesis.
+**Conclusion:** At a significance level of 0.01, we reject the null hypothesis.
 The model performs significantly better on high-review businesses than low-review businesses.
 Our model relies heavily on review-based features like `days_since_review`, `reviews_last_6_months`, and `mean_review_rating`, which are more informative for businesses with many reviews.
 For businesses with few reviews, these features are less reliable, leading to weaker predictions.
 This suggests our model may be less fair toward newer or less popular businesses that have not yet accumulated many reviews.

 ## Project limitations
 - We will assume that the current state of locations is correct in the dataset.
 - Google Maps information may be outdated or incomplete.
 - Many potentially important predictors, such as revenue, foot traffic, and business age, are not available.
 - The dataset only contains businesses in Hawaii, so results may not generalize to other regions.
 - For the modeling purposes, we defined a cleaning function for the column `category` to retrieve only the first value of the list containing all categories of the location.
-While this loses some of the original information, this method allows us to keep samples independent of each other and still keep the main information since, one might assume, catehories of a single location should be related.
+While this reduces the amount of category information available to the model, this method avoids introducing dependence between observations through category expansion and still keep the main information since, one might assume, catehories of a single location should be related.